‘Teen Mom 2’ Star Chelsea Houska Delights Fans With Rare Photo Kissing Her Daughter Layne DeBoer

-It’s not every day that Chelsea Houska shares photos of her adorable kiddos on Instagram but when she does, she earns rave reviews from her fans.
+It’s not every day that Chelsea Houska shares photos of her adorable kiddos on Instagram, but when she does, she earns rave reviews from her fans.

 As those who follow the mother of three on social media know, Chelsea is no stranger to sharing photos from her business ventures on Instagram and right now, she has a lot on her plate with a reality TV show, three business collabs, and of course, three kids.
 In the most recent image that was shared for her legion of fans, Chelsea mixes business and pleasure by promoting one of her collaborations with a photo of one of her babies.

-In the adorable new snapshot, Houska sits on a chair outside of a home.
+In the adorable new snapshot, Chelsea sits on a chair outside of a home.
 The mother of three rocks a white sweater and a brown colored hat while she wears her long, red-dyed locks down and slightly waved.
 The reality star only shows a hint of her face to the camera while the majority of it is blocked by her cap.
 In the sweet shot, she holds her youngest child, daughter Layne, in her arms and gives her a kiss.

 Only the back of little Layne’s head is visible in the image and she sports a sweet and tiny little ponytail at the top of her head.
 The tot is covered in a swaddle from Chelsea’s collab with Itzy Ritzy and she looks as sweet and cozy as can be.
-In the caption of the image, Houska tells fans that they can purchase the Layne, Watson and Aubree Muslin Blanket set on the link in her bio.
+In the caption of the image, Chelsea tells fans that they can purchase the Layne, Watson and Aubree Muslin Blanket set on the link in her bio.

 View this post on Instagram